Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Introduction

-The effectiveness of the proposed method is demonstrated through simulations comparing the original EMPC, the proposed IL-based approximate EMPC, and a conventional IL-based approximate EMPC.
-The remainder of the paper is organized as follows.
+\qt{It is noted that this work employs a standard Multi-Layer Perceptron (MLP) as the learned controller and does not focus on exploring alternative neural network architectures or developing new network structures for approximate EMPC.} The remainder of the paper is organized as follows.
 Section~\ref{sec:2-modeling} introduces the microgrid model, including the logic relations.
 Section~\ref{sec:3-mpc} formulates the mixed-integer EMPC problem.
 The proposed IL-based approximate EMPC is presented in Section~\ref{sec:4-imitation}.
 Section~\ref{sec:5-simulation} details the simulation setup and provides comparative results.
 Finally, Section~\ref{sec:6-conclusion} concludes the paper and outlines directions for future research.